Introduction

 By understanding the role of user experience (UX), web accessibility guidelines, and its barriers, your websites, and digital content can serve all users-including those with disabilities.

 Does your website and digital content adhere to accessibility standards while providing a seamless UX design?
-Schedule a free consultation, and we’ll let you know if you’re implementing the new UX accessibility standard.
+Schedule a free consultation with Accessibility partners, and we’ll let you know if you’re implementing the new UX accessibility standard.